Two-dimensional quantum droplets in dipolar Bose gases: Introduction

 One of the most fascinating phenomena recently observed in dipolar Bose-Einstein condensates (BEC) with Dy and Er atoms is the formation of self-bound droplets \cite {Pfau1, Pfau2, Pfau3, Chom}.
 Theoretically, a wealth of studies have been spawned for highlighting the behavior of droplet states \cite{ Wach, Bess2, Saito, Wach1, Bess3, BoudjDp, Bess1, Kui, Raf, Mac}.
+These so-called liquid droplets are stable even in the absence of external trapping \cite {Pfau3, Wach1, Bess3} (self-bound) due to the competition between attraction, repulsion and Lee-Huang-Yang (LHY) quantum fluctuations \cite {LHY, lime, Boudj1}.
+It was also found that dipolar quantum droplets are anisotropic and form a regular array, result in from the anisotropy and the long-range character of dipole-dipole interaction (DDI).
+These droplets, whose densities are one order of magnitude higher than the density of the ordinary BEC and decay at the droplet critical temperature at which particles undergo a phase transition from a low density gas phase (ordinary BEC) to the high density phase (droplet) \cite{BoudjDp}.

-These so-called liquid droplets may preserve their shape even in absence of external trapping \cite {Pfau3, Wach1, Bess3} and decay at temperature close to the transition \cite{BoudjDp}.
-They occur in the strong dipole-dipole interaction (DDI) regime, the system instead of collapsing, gets into a stable droplet due to Lee-Huang-Yang (LHY) quantum fluctuation corrections \cite {LHY, lime, Boudj1, Boudj2}.
-In three-dimensional (3D) case, these corrections provide a term proportional to $n^{3/2}$, where $n$ is the peak density, that arrests the dipolar instability at high condensed density \cite{Pfau2, Wach, Bess2, Saito}.
+In three-dimensional (3D) case, the LHY corrections provide a term proportional to $n^{3/2}$, where $n$ is the peak density, that arrests the dipolar instability at high condensed density \cite{Pfau2, Wach, Bess2, Saito}.
 In quasi-1D dipolar BEC, the LHY quantum corrections present anomalous properties due to the transversal modes and the quantum droplet is appeared only in a low density regime \cite{Mish}.
-Quantum fluctuations play also a crucial role in stabilizing droplets in low-dimensional non-dipolar Bose-Bose mixtures \cite{PetAst}.
+Quantum fluctuations play also a crucial role in stabilizing droplets in low-dimensional nondipolar Bose-Bose mixtures \cite{PetAst, Li, Boudj2}.